 Virtual Hug calls are an opportunity for leaders to reconnect with their NAS program cohort on Zoom to share perspectives, support and resources.
 These 90-minute calls serve to create a container for connection and sharing between the community, assisting NAS in understanding the current realities of our alumni and guiding the support we can offer.

-Community Conversations are two-hour Zoom calls that bring leaders together across NAS programs and cohorts to create a frame and space to explore structural changes that need to happen – individual and organizational actions towards anti-racist ways of being and operating.
+All Community Working Sessions are two hour Zoom calls that bring leaders together across NAS programs and cohorts to create a frame and space to explore structural changes that need to happen – individual and organizational actions towards anti-racist ways of being and operating.
 Calls are challenging, supportive and non-judgemental spaces that ignite relationships and help NAS better understand ways we can support our community moving forward.

 BIPOC Executive Leaders Community